Human capital –

 others shine

-True elegance lies in the relationship.
+True elegance resides in the relationship.

 Relational elegance as